liferay/liferay-docs/developer/tutorials/articles/02-developing-a-web-application/03-building-the-web-front-end/01-intro.markdown

 functional application.

-You'll create two portlets: the Guestbook portlet for users to use to add entries and a Guestbook Admin portlet for administrators to add Guestbooks.
-This goes in the Content menu for Sites.
+You'll create two portlets: the Guestbook portlet for users to use to add entries and in a later step, a Guestbook Admin portlet for administrators to add Guestbooks.

 Ready to begin?